Seven tips for filling in your grant application

 Our definition of force majeure is:

-If you believe that you were prevented from submitting your grant application by the deadline in accordance with our definition of force majeure, you must notify us as soon as possible and at the latest 24 hours after the deadline.
+If you believe you were prevented from submitting your grant application by the deadline following our definition of force majeure, you must notify us as soon as possible and at the latest 24 hours after the deadline.
 You must email this notification to firstname.lastname@example.org.